Pylons/pyramid/docs/narr/extending.rst

   :ref:`extending_the_application`.

-  If the source of trouble is configuration done imperatively (perhaps in the ``make_app`` function called during application startup), you'll need to or copying configuration information out of decorator arguments and code which does imperative configuration into equivalent :term:`ZCML` declarations.
+  If the source of trouble is configuration done imperatively (perhaps in the function called during application startup), you'll need to or copying configuration information out of decorator arguments and code which does imperative configuration into equivalent :term:`ZCML` declarations.

 Once this is done, you should be able to extend or modify the application like any other (see :ref:`extending_the_application`).